DeWine preparing 'red flag' proposal to remove guns from some

 DeWine won election last year with the support of gun-rights groups and has signaled support for a bill pending before the House that would allow law-abiding Ohioans to carry a concealed handgun without a permit or firearms training.

-During the campaign, DeWine said any such bill to remove guns from Ohioans must be carefully crafted to ensure the due process rights of those accused of being a potential threat are protected in court proceedings.
+During the campaign, DeWine said any such bill to remove guns from Ohioans must be carefully crafted to ensure the due process rights of those accused by family members, police officers or others of being a potential threat are protected in court proceedings.

 Ohio law already requires the removal of firearms from anyone against whom a civil protection order is issued due to domestic violence or fear of such violence.